MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 For example, in a healthcare facility, you can use process advisor to record patient check-in procedures.
 Process advisor automatically produces a process map that visualizes the check-in process.
 You can see which activities take the longest, how many variations of the check-in process there are, and what variations and actions take the most time.

 Application analytics and analytics dashboards show you which applications teams spend the most time in, and the best activities to optimize.
-You are then guided to create cloud flows with automation recommendations that reveal which connectors to use based on your workflows.
+You're then guided to create cloud flows with automation recommendations that reveal which connectors to use based on your workflows.

-With insights and guided recommendations from process advisor, you are ready to begin automating, and reclaim the time you need for what matters most.
+With insights and guided recommendations from process advisor, you're ready to begin automating, and reclaim the time you need for what matters most.

 ## Licensing